-This safe system of work covers the additional precautions to be followed in order to comply with PHE and BMF guidelines in England.
-There are separate regulations and guidance in place in Scotland and Wales.
+This safe system of work covers the additional precautions to be followed in order to comply with UKSA and BMF guidelines in England.
+There are separate regulations and guidance in place in Scotland Wales and Northern Ireland.

-- Communication: daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Increased cleaning and use of hand sanitiser - Facilitate social distancing by using clear signage and one-way systems - Consider the ventilation e.g., opening windows and airconditioning set-up - Consider mental health and well-being.
+- Communication: regular briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Increased cleaning and use of hand sanitiser - Minimise contact between workers by managing the office space provided and preventing congestion - Encourage social distancing and utilise signage in communal areas - Consider the ventilation e.g., opening windows and airconditioning set-up - Consider mental health and well-being.